 The Bay Area is one of the hottest rental markets in the country.
-With a booming tech industry and a high demand for housing, renting out your property can be a lucrative investment opportunity.
+With a booming tech industry and a high demand for housing, renting out your house can be a lucrative investment opportunity.

 However, it takes more than just putting up a "For Rent" sign to succeed in this competitive market.
-Renting out your property in the Bay Area can be challenging, especially if you are new to the rental market.
+Renting out your house in the Bay Area can be challenging, especially if you are new to the rental market.
 In this article, we will guide you on renting out your property in the Bay Area.

 Understand the Responsibility Involved